Erhan1706/DDS-project/README.md

 docker stack rm mystack #to stop services
 ```

-<u> Note:</u> ocasionally in some operating systems (e.g. Linux), docker swarm sometimes does not start properly, giving name resolution errors.
-Sometimes, just retrying again fixes this, but if there's consistents issue with the containers, or the consistency tests are not initially passing, please use the **compose-version** branch.
-This branch only uses docker compose however, it has more limited functionality in terms of replication of the payment and stock services compared to this version.
+**Note:** ocasionally in some operating systems (e.g. Linux), docker swarm sometimes does not start properly, giving name resolution errors.
+Sometimes, just retrying again fixes this, but if there's consistent issues with the containers, or the consistency tests are not initially passing, please use the **compose-version** branch.
+This branch only uses docker compose, however it has more limited functionality in terms of replication of the payment and stock services compared to this version.

 ## Architecture